dive-into-machine-learning/dive-into-machine-learning/README.md

   * [Group By (split, apply, and combine DataFrames)](http://pandas.pydata.org/pandas-docs/stable/groupby.html)
   * [Visualizing your DataFrames](https://pandas.pydata.org/pandas-docs/stable/user_guide/visualization.html)
 * Bookmarks for later when you need to scale
   * [`dask`](https://dask.org/): A Pandas-like interface, but for larger-than-memory data and "under the hood" parallelism.
-Very interesting, but only needed when you're getting advanced.
   * See also: the MLOps section [later in this guide](#production-deployment-mlops).

 ## Supplement: Cheat Sheets